As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 Another critical component to inspect is your fuel system.
 Inspect your Miata’s fuel pressure, fuel pump capacity, injector size and more to keep them as close as possible to the swapped motor.
 Your priority should be ensuring fuel delivery is as smooth as your original engine’s.

 Then, consider fuel compatibility.
 Your Miata uses gasoline, but the swapped engine may require diesel or alternative fuel.
-In this case, you’ll need to change the fuel tank, lines and injector to get the new system in place.
+In this case, you’ll need to change the fuel tank, lines and injector to install the new system.

 Exhaust